Economic Activities in Mauritania: Primary, Secondary, Tertiary, and Quaternary

 Despite agriculture contributing 27.8% to the GDP, its significance lies in the wide range of products generated, sustaining livelihoods and ensuring food security.

 The country’s diverse geology contributes to abundant natural resources.
-Iron ore, gypsum, copper, phosphate, diamonds, gold, oil, and fish are key assets driving the economy, with iron ore and gold being major contributors to revenue and employment in the primary sector.
+Iron ore, gypsum, copper, phosphate, gold, oil, gas, and fish are key assets driving the economy, with iron ore and gold being major contributors to revenue and employment in the primary sector.
+The state-owned mining company SNIM (Société Nationale Industrielle et Minière) is the country’s largest company and second-largest employer after the government, accounting for around 9% of GDP and about a third of exports (As of 2024, SNIM).

 Secondary Sector of Mauritania